mononen/photo-gallery/content/events/OCSF4.md

 title: "Oak City Shred Fest 4"
 event: "OCSF"
 date: "2024-05-04"
-description: "Photos from the 4th annual Oak City Shred Fest \nIf you did something crazy or fun on camera, you're in the top 10%; otherwise, you're in the 'all photos' category. \nShot on my personal camera and cameras from Armor-Dilloz."
+description: "Photos from the 4th annual Oak City Shred Fest \nIf you did something crazy or fun on camera, you're in the top 10%; otherwise, you're in the 'all photos' category. \nShot on my personal cameras and cameras from Armor-Dilloz."
 albums:
   - name: "10% Best Photos"
     url: "https://photos.app.goo.gl/NE5WsNxVp8wU15fq9"